aliceliveprojects/WildLoggingDBParent/Authentication.md

 1. Go to the 'connections' area in your Auth0 account
 2. You have one 'database' connection: 'Username-Password-Authentication'.
 Select this one, and view its detail
 3. You'll see a setting 'Disable sign-ups'. **make sure this is checked**
-4. Note: you can still create new users on the account, using the dashboard.
+4. Note: you can still create new users on the account, using the dashboard

+### Giving users restricted scopes

+See [this section](./ThirdPartyAuthentication.md#creating-a-user-and-giving-them-scopes) in the Third Party Authentication documentation.

 ### Use our service to configure its Swagger UI from wherever it's deployed